SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/changing-labels.md

 1. Type in all or part of the label you want to change in the field below the language field on the left.
 This is the language that has been selected for your user.

     > [!TIP]
-    > If you want to search for labels in another language, select the language in the list on the right and enter the search word in the field below.
+    > To search for labels in another language, select the language in the list on the right and enter the search word in the field below.

 1. Press **ENTER**.
 The list will be updated with labels containing the search text.